-The Code of Practice for RDPs, issued in good faith, complements, but is not a substitute for the existing Study Regulations for RDPs.
-Staff and students should refer to the Study Regulations for RDPs in the first instance, in addition to the wider General Regulations for Postgraduate Students.
+The Code of Practice for RDPs complements, but is not a substitute for the existing Study Regulations for RDPs.
+Staff and students should refer to the Study Regulations for RDPs in the first instance, in addition to the wider General Regulations.
 In the event of any conflict of interpretation between the Code of Practice for RDPs and the regulations, the regulations prevail.

 The UK Quality Code